 If genotype information is present, then the same types of data must be present for all samples.
-First a FORMAT field is given specifying the data types and order (colon-separated FORMAT keys matching the regular expression $^[A-Za-z-][0-9A-Za-z-]$, duplicate keys are not allowed).
+First a FORMAT field is given specifying the data types and order (colon-separated FORMAT keys matching the regular expression $^[A-Za-z-][0-9A-Za-z-]$ , duplicate keys are not allowed).
 This is followed by one data block per sample, with the colon-separated data corresponding to the types specified in the format.
 The first key must always be the genotype (GT) if it is present.
-If LGT key is present, it must precede all fields other than GT.
-If any local-allele field is present, LAA must also be present and precede all fields other than GT and LGT.
+If any local-allele field is present, LAA must also be present and precede all fields other than GT.
 There are no required keys.
 Additional Genotype keys can be defined in the meta-information, however, software support for them is not guaranteed.

 If any of the fields is missing, it is replaced with the MISSING value.
 For example if the FORMAT is GT:GQ:DP:HQ then $0 \mid 0 : . : 23 : 23, 34$ indicates that GQ is missing.
-If a field contains a list of missing values, it can be represented either as a single MISSING value ('.') or as a list of missing values (e.g. '.,.,' if the field was Number=3).
+If a field contains a list of missing values, it can be represented either as a single MISSING value ('.') or as a list of missing values (e.g. '.,.,.' if the field was Number=3).
 Trailing fields can be dropped, with the exception of the GT field, which should always be present if specified in the FORMAT field.
-If a field and it's local-allele equivalent (including GT/LGT) are both defined they must encode identical information or one must ignored by containing the MISSING value or omitted.
+If a field and it's local-allele equivalent are both defined they must encode identical information or one must ignored by containing the MISSING value or omitted.